-Hop into these free PS5 games immediately!
+Hop into these free PS5 games immediately

 Have fun!

 No matter what you choose to grab, there's tons of fun to be had without spending anything.
-These expansive free-to-play games don't demand extra cash to get hundreds of hours of fun and there's always new events or content coming.
+These expansive free-to-play games don't demand extra cash to get hundreds of hours of fun, and there are always new events or content coming.
+If you haven't got a new console yet, don't despair — PS5 restocks are constantly happening, so while supply is limited, your chances of grabbing one will only go up as time goes on.

 We may earn a commission for purchases using our links.
 Learn more.